By the end of this lab, you will be able to:

 You are now going to use Find Files and Explorer to find some interesting files (and some boring ones too, but that's life).
 Do the following operations.

 As mentioned above, executable programs are stored in files whose names end in .exe.
-Find all such files on the C: drive by searching for filenames that contain the letters "exe".
+Find all such files on the C: drive by searching for filenames that contain the sequence ".exe".
 How many are there?
-(Hint: There are a lot.)
+(There are likely to be a lot.)
 Add a line to lab1.txt with the number of such files.

 Cookies are a mechanism for leaving little bits of information on your computer for subsequent retrieval, often for advertising purposes.
 Find out where cookies are stored on your machine.
 Add a line to lab1.txt with one folder or file name that seems to be cookie-related.
-(Cookies are just text, so you can look at them with Notepad if you like.)
+(Cookies are just text, so you can look at them with an editor if you like, at least assuming that the filename ends in ".txt".)

 Save each time, so in case something bad happens, you still have the info.

-At the end of this part you should have exactly 8 lines in lab1.txt.
+At the end of this part you should have 6 lines in lab1.txt.

-Unix is an operating system; like Windows, it controls the resources of a computer on your behalf.
-Unix has been around a lot longer than Windows, and runs on many more different kinds of computers.
-Many of the Internet and Web services that you will use run on Unix machines, and most of the central computing services at Princeton are based on Unix rather than Windows.
-The web pages that you will create in the next few labs are also stored in Unix files.
-So you have to understand at least the rudiments of how to access and use the campus Unix systems.
-The Linux system that is often mentioned in the press of late is a variant of Unix, so anything you learn about Unix will apply to Linux as well.
-In fact, OIT maintains a group of Linux systems that you can use.
+Unix is an operating system; like Windows and Mac OS X, it controls the resources of a computer on your behalf.
+Unix has been around a lot longer than other systems, and runs on many more different kinds of computers.
+Many of the Internet and Web services that you use run on Unix machines, and most of the central computing services at Princeton are based on Unix.
+The web pages that you will create in the next few labs are also stored in Unix files, so it will help you to understand at least the rudiments of how to access and use the campus Unix systems.
+The Linux operating system is a variant of Unix, so anything you learn about Unix will apply to Linux as well; indeed, you will use OIT's Linux systems for this lab.

-Mac OS X on Apple computers is also a Unix variant.
+Mac OS X is also a Unix variant.
 Although the Mac has an even glitzier graphical interface than Windows, underneath is the full power of Unix, a nice combination.
-If you're using a Mac, start Terminal and all of the Unix commands described here will run the same.
+If you're using a Mac, start Terminal (in Applications / Utilities) and all of the Unix commands described here will run the same.

-In this part of the lab, we will see how to connect to a Unix computer provided by OIT using a program called SSH.
-We will also see how Unix provides for the permanent storage of your files, since the cluster systems only provide transient storage.
+In this part of the lab, you will see how to connect to a Unix computer provided by OIT using a program called SSH.
+You will also see how Unix provides for the permanent storage of your files, since the cluster systems only provide transient storage.

-Given that stern warning, follow these instructions to connect to Arizona, which is a group of OIT computers running Unix.
+Follow these instructions to connect to Arizona, which is a group of OIT computers running Linux.
+We'll just say "Unix" from now on, since things are mostly exactly the same.

 Run SSH by selecting it from the Start menu.
 It will likely be listed under "Programs | SSH Secure Shell | Secure Shell Client."
 If you cannot find it there try doing a search for "Secure Shell Client"; if that fails, consult a TA.